remix-run/remix/DEVELOPMENT.md

 ```

 All packages are published together except for `create-remix`, which is
 versioned and published separately.
-To publish `create-remix`, just run the
+To publish `create-remix`, run the
 build and publish it manually.

 ```bash